TEACHING

 Teaching Experience

-• Convenor and lecturer for core undergraduate modules (Understanding Poetry, Theories of Reading II)
+• Convenor and lecturer for core undergraduate modules

 • Co-supervision of doctoral research in modern and contemporary literature